digital-work-lab/open-source-project/docs/evaluations.md

 ```

 {: .info }
+> **Your Feedback Matters: Help Us Improve!**
+>
 > We kindly invite you to participate in the upcoming course evaluation.
+> Your feedback is voluntary and anonymous.
+> There is no risk of disadvantage or negative consequences for you, regardless of the feedback you provide.
-> Your feedback is completely voluntary and anonymous, so please feel free to be open and honest in your responses.
+> So please feel free to be open and honest in your responses.
-> Your participation helps us improve the quality of our courses, and we highly value your opinions.
+> Your participation helps us [improve the quality of our courses](https://digital-work-lab.github.io/handbook/docs/10-lab/10_processes/10.01.goals.html) (♻️), and we highly value your opinions.
->
-> Please rest assured that your responses will remain confidential, and there is no risk of disadvantage or negative consequences for you, regardless of the feedback you provide.
 >
 > Thank you for your time and honest feedback!